duckdb/pg_duckdb/README.md

 See our [official documentation][docs] for more usage information.

-pg_duckdb relies on DuckDB's vectorized execution engine to read and write data to object storage bucket (AWS S3, Cloudflare R2, or Google GCS) and/or MotherDuck.
+pg_duckdb relies on DuckDB's vectorized execution engine to read and write data to object storage bucket (AWS S3, Azure, Cloudflare R2, or Google GCS) and/or MotherDuck.
 The follow two sections describe how to get started with these destinations.

-### Object storage bucket (AWS S3, Cloudflare R2, or Google GCS)
+### Object storage bucket (AWS S3, Azure, Cloudflare R2, or Google GCS)

 Querying data stored in Parquet, CSV, JSON, Iceberg and Delta format can be done with `read_parquet`, `read_csv`, `read_json`, `iceberg_scan` and `delta_scan` respectively.